sensei-wu/docker-args-demo/README.md

 #### v1: without a CMD or ENTRYPOINT

+If you fail to specify at-least one of CMD or ENTRYPOINT, your containers won't execute anything.
 ```
 FROM alpine
 RUN apk --update add fortune
 ```

 `$ docker image build -t docker-args-demo:v1 .`

 ```